Eliot: Logging for Complex & Distributed Systems¶

 - Optional Twisted support.

-- Designed for JSON output, usable by Logstash/Elasticsearch.
+- Native journald support, easily usable by Logstash/Elasticsearch.

 - Supports CPython 2.7, 3.3, 3.4 and PyPy.

-Here’s an example of using Eliot, and the output rendered by eliot-tree:
+Here’s an example of using Eliot, and the output rendered by the third-party eliot-tree utility:

 import sys from eliot import start_action, to_file import requests to_file(sys.stdout) def check_links(urls): with start_action(action_type="check_links", urls=urls): for url in urls: try: with start_action(action_type="download", url=url): response = requests.get(url) response.raise_for_status() except Exception as e: raise ValueError(str(e)) check_links(["http://google.com"], ["http://nosuchurl"])